 Each have unique needs when using Mobile apps/sites.

 Establish centers of excellence for common security services like app vetting, device/OS evaluations, certification and accreditation (i.e. mobile FedRAMP).

 Define and establish common infrastructure layers to support mobility (network security, device management, etc.).

 Imagine a seamless user experience across federal websites and across a wide range of platforms.

 With responsive web design you get the same content on a laptop, a tablet, or a smartphone and it is displayed in a way that best suits the device you are using.

 This... more »

 Government enterprise-wide mobile strategy cannot be limited to simply purchasing mobile devices.
 Agencies and departments need to recognize the need to establish short- and long-term plans and strategies for mobile deployment and mobile application development.
 Without a strategy for effectively using mobile in the federal space, mobile application and device deployment will be inefficient and costly.

-The civilian side of the federal government currently has no common policies or guidelines in place on how to evaluate, validate, protect or secure mobile technologies - including mobile infrastructure, mobile devices, mobile apps, mobile data practices, etc. I suggest that the government create reasonable security guidelines so that the important work of protecting the federal computing infrastructure is not duplicated ...more »
+I suggest that the government create reasonable security guidelines so that the important work of protecting the federal computing infrastructure is not duplicated... more »

 Design government mobility products and services based on citizen and employee needs, behaviors, and desires.